devaust/douban-scrapy-reproduction/README.md

 macOS: Catalina 10.15.5

 ## How to Use
 You may refer to the original page of the [project](https://github.com/csuldw/AntSpide) for detailed information.
-If you are an experienced developer, there is no need to follow or execute .sh file.
+If you are an experienced developer, there is no need to execute .sh file.
 If not, please follow the instructions in the original page.
 This readme only describes the problems I encountered when reproducing.

 ## Problem Log
 **Q1:** If the IP proxy is not available, chances are when you get an error page from www.douban.com.